About Frontier Touring

-The Frontier Touring Company is one of the most respected, long standing, and proactive concert promoters in Australasia.
-Formed in 1979, Frontier has had a fundamental role in entertaining Australians and New Zealanders across three decades.
+Frontier Touring is one of the most respected, long-standing, and proactive concert promoters in Australasia.
+Formed in 1979, Frontier has had a fundamental role in entertaining Australians and New Zealanders across four decades.

-Headed by Michael Gudinski and part of the Mushroom Group of Companies, The Frontier Touring Company has developed into one of the most highly respected touring companies in the Southern Hemisphere and continues to produce some of the most memorable tours to ever visit "down under".
+Founded by the late Michael Gudinski and part of the Mushroom Group of Companies, Frontier Touring has developed into one of the most highly respected touring companies in the Southern Hemisphere and continues to produce some of the most memorable tours to ever visit "down under".

 2005 was another massive year for Frontier with Rod Stewart, Bryan Adams, Michael Franti, Xzibit, Diana Krall, Ben Lee, John Legend, Norah Jones, Green Day, Simple Plan, Velvet Revolver, The Dears, Death From Above 1979, Madeleine Peyroux, Dogs Die In Hot Cars, The Used, Foo Fighters, John Fogerty, Black Eyed Peas, and many, many more gracing our shores.
 2005 also saw the sudden shock postponement of Kylie's 20 concert Australian Showgirl tour after she was diagnosed with cancer.
 Determined to complete the tour, Kylie announced rescheduled dates for her revamped Showgirl Homecoming Tour just 12 months after her diagnosis, much to the delight of the tens of thousands of fans who had held onto tickets.